-Musashi Miyamoto Learn Japanese with JapanesePod101.com
+Learn Japanese with JapanesePod101.com

-Gorin-No-Sho, The Book Of Five Rings.
+Musashi Miyamoto's Book of Five Rings.

 "Strategy is the craft of the warrior.
 Commanders must enact the craft, and troopers should know this Way.
 There is no warrior in the world today who really understands the Way of strategy.